chopster44/btusb/README.md

+## [ FORK ]
+i tried to run this on debian 13 to get a MA530 bluetooth dongle working, but it would not work for me. some of the variables have changed since this was made, and the kernel is reported differently on debian to the original user's system. so check my changes (`btusb.patch`, `update.sh`) if you want to use this.

+the rest of the instructions below will work the same.

+***

 My patch to fix `hci0: Opcode 0x c77 failed: -56` issue from kernel log and `No default controller available` in bluetoothctl.
 Stuttering audio in bluetooth device will also be fixed (in my case) probably because the kernel is using